SDG-Ebenezer/Game/README.md

 # Game
-A multiplayer game using Socket.io, Express, and Node.js.
-Has enemies and you can have usernames and skins.
-Currently, no XP, swords are being worked on as well as boss mobs.
+A multiplayer game that uses Socket.io, Express, and Node.js.

-# Disclaimer
 This import does not include the node.js automatically downloaded packages.
 So, in order to run, you must have node.js.
 Socket version is 4.7.4.
 Automatically generated .json files are also not included.